kevin-wynn-cloud/kevin-wynn-cloud/README.md

 ## My AWS Repository

 For security reasons, I maintain my compiled work in a private repository.
 If you are a potential cloud-based employer interested in reviewing my experiences, please don't hesitate to contact me for a zip archive.
 My repository contains walkthroughs and insights gathered from the hundreds of lab and project hours I've devoted to AWS.
-Below is my currently compiled guides for various labs or projects.
+Below are my currently compiled guides:

 ![1](https://github.com/kevin-wynn-cloud/kevin-wynn-cloud/assets/144941082/5ee5c09c-26bf-46d8-844d-ba2eac9ace10)